-To connect to a Perforce service using a connection that you have used previously, do one of the following:
+To connect to Helix Server using a connection that you have used previously, do one of the following:

 - If P4V is already running, go to Connection > Open Recent and select the connection. - When you launch P4V, select the connection from the Connections drop-down in the Open Connection dialog.
 The Connections drop-down lists recent and favorite connections.